Kendall Thomas

 Kendall Thomas is Nash Professor of Law, and Director of the Center for the Study of Law and Culture, at Columbia Law School.

+Biography

+Kendall Thomas did his J.D. at Yale University's Law School in 1983 after having obtained his Bachelor of Fine Arts at Yale in 1978.

 He won a Berlin Prize Fellowship from the American Academy in Berlin.